-Students may take a total of 4 courses or 16 credits in other divisions, including any courses for particular minors approved by the faculty.
-Students seeking additional credits beyond the 4-course limit must file a the Degree Adjustment form with the Office of Undergraduate Academics.
-Exceptions will be made for students pursing approved cross-school minors that require additional coursework.
+Students may take a total of 4 courses or 16 credits in other divisions.
+Students seeking additional credits beyond the 4-course limit must inform their departmental advisor, who must request approval for these additional courses/credits via internal memo.
+Exceptions may be made for students in extenuating circumstances.

 Courses in other divisions that duplicate the contents of a NYU Tandon School of Engineering course do not count toward degree completion.
 In addition, except in rare cases, coursework completed in another division cannot be used to satisfy a student’s writing-intensive humanities and social science requirement.
 For this reason, students must meet with their departmental advisor before registering for any courses in other divisions.
 If a course is not approved, students will not receive credit for it.
 Independent study or internship courses taken in other divisions of the University in general do not count toward degree completion.
 Students are encouraged to consult with their academic advisor regarding applicability of such courses towards their degree requirements.

 Your first cross-school minor, study abroad coursework, and courses offered at or by other schools that are required for a major here at Tandon do not count towards this 4 course/16 credit limit.

 Also excluded from credit toward the degree are any courses taken in the School of Professional Studies once a student is matriculated in Tandon.